 The company’s most expensive model, Siderale Scafusia, costs over $750,000.
 It is one of the most complicated wristwatches ever manufactured by IWC.
 It features a tourbillon with an integrated constant-force mechanism, a customized celestial chart, and sapphire glass and anti-reflective coating on both sides.
 With more than 200 individual configurations possible, only a few pieces are produced each year.

 Royal Oak with its steel case and octagonal bezel

 Price Range: $11,000 – $869,000

 Notable Models: Royal Oak, Jules Audemars, Haute Joaillerie.

-Audemars Piguet is best known for producing the Royal Oak wristwatch in 1972, which help the company rise to prominence in the watch-manufacturing industry.
-It has manufactured some of the world’s thinnest watch, including the ultra-thin automatic tourbillon (1986) wristwatch.
+Audemars Piguet is best known for producing the Royal Oak wristwatch in 1972, which helped the company rise to prominence in the watch-manufacturing industry.
+It has manufactured some of the world’s thinnest watches, including the ultra-thin automatic tourbillon (1986) wristwatch.

 In 2012, the company introduced a slogan

 “To Break the Rules, You Must First Master Them”

 Price Range: $10,000 – $1,600,000